jeromebrownweb/contract-king/AI_NOTES.md

   - Follow the same fonts, colors, and spacing
   - Use existing styles like `.white-btn` where relevant
 - After building and testing the UI, the AI will update this file with a new checkpoint describing the work.

+---

+## 💾 How to Save a Checkpoint with Git

+1. Open your terminal in the project folder.
+2. Run:
+   git add . && git commit -m "Your descriptive message here"
+3. This saves all your changes as a checkpoint you can revert to later.